Police Misconduct Attorney in Washington, D.C. & Alexandria, VA

 Have You Been a Victim of Police Misconduct?

-If you have been the victim of police misconduct in Washington, D.C. or Virginia, you may have extensive physical injuries or suffer from psychological trauma.
+If you have been the victim of police misconduct in Washington, D.C. or Alexandria, VA, you may have extensive physical injuries or suffer from psychological trauma.
 Both can have long-lasting effects on your life.
 Your civil rights have been violated, and you need aggressive, experienced legal representation from S.L.
 England, PLLC, to fight for you.